 In summary

 With our POS system, retail businesses can benefit from managing credit limits granted to customers.
-This protects both you and your customers from unwanted disputes.
+It protects both you and your customers from unwanted disputes.
 Take the time to ensure your system has robust credit limit controls to streamline operations and boost your bottom line.